 Online shoppers expect discounts, and recent research shows the number of consumers who search for discount codes before making a purchase is rapidly on the rise.
 At The Good, we advise our clients to leverage that trend instead of cursing it.

-Used wisely, discounts can help boost both total sales and ROI
+Used wisely, promotional discounts can help boost sales and ROI

 Some say that offering discounts tells the customer your normal prices are too high.
 They maintain that presenting frequent discount opportunities will hurt the bottom line and lead buyers to expect more for less.